December 16, 1988

 On December 12, 2018 I bought a new pair of Don Jackson skates.
 However, they’re not called “Don Jackson” skates anymore.

 I was enrolled in my second-year of private lessons under the Canadian Figure Skating Association, or the CFSA.
 Known since 2000 as Skate Canada.

 In the fall of 1988, I jumped into a pair of $40 skates.
 New, since my feet had grown over the summer.
 As I circled the rink, my ankles felt wobbly, flipping left and right.
 I heard blades behind me.
 Joanne, our new professional coach, relocated from Ottawa to Arborg.
 Her credentials were high, plus she skated with Elizabeth Manley – my first skating idol.

 “Tammy, what kind of skates are those?” asked Joanne, and I told her.

 By week’s end, all the CFSA skaters, their moms, and Joanne sat in a changing room.
-On the agenda: the CFSA skaters entering competitions (yes!), gauging interest for competitive precision [synchro] teams (double yes!), and – to paraphrase – “Why the heck are your some of your precious child wearing crappy skates?” (um, what?)
+On the agenda: the CFSA skaters entering competitions (yes!), gauging interest for competitive precision [synchro] teams (double yes!), and – to paraphrase – “Why the heck are some of your precious children wearing crappy skates?” (um, what?)